AndersDeath/holy-theory/content/all.md

 ### What types of software testing do you know?

+# What types of software testing do you know?

 There are several types of software testing, each serving a specific purpose in the software development lifecycle.
 Here are some common types of software testing: